-In FY 2021, an amount of \$18,073,045 is supported by the General Fund for capital projects.
-This includes an amount of \$12,283,045 for commitments, contributions, and facility maintenance and \$5,790,000 for Paydown projects.
+In FY 2021, an amount of \$19,665,805 is supported by the General Fund for capital projects.
+This includes an amount of \$13,875,805 for commitments, contributions and facility maintenance and \$5,790,000 for Paydown projects.
 The Paydown program has been redesigned at the request of the Board of Supervisors to exclude those projects that are on-going maintenance projects or annual contributions.
 Paydown now includes infrastructure replacement and upgrades, ADA compliance, athletic field improvements and other capital improvements.
-The FY 2021 General Fund Capital Program represents a decrease of \$70,646 from the FY 2020 Adopted Budget Plan.
-Due to budget constraints, there is no additional funding included in FY 2021 to support the full year impact associated with an additional 44 FCPS synthetic turf fields.
-However, funding of \$1,209,375 to support the additional fields is anticipated to be funded jointly by the County and FCPS as part of the FY 2020 Carryover Review.
-In addition, funding of \$8,980,000 for infrastructure replacement and upgrade projects is proposed to be funded as part of the FY 2020 Carryover Review.
+The FY 2021 General Fund Capital Program represents an increase of \$1,522,114 from the FY 2020 Adopted Budget Plan primarily due to increased support for Environmental Improvement Program projects and increased annual funding for athletic fields maintenance associated with an additional 44 FCPS synthetic turf fields.
+Due to budget constraints, there is no funding included for infrastructure replacement and upgrade projects in FY 2021, however, an amount of \$8,980,000 is proposed to be funded as part of the FY 2020 Third Quarter Review.
+Also, an additional amount of \$100,000 for revitalization maintenance as well as \$100,000 for walkway projects are proposed to be funded as part of the FY 2020 Third Quarter Review.
 In recent years, it has been the Board of Supervisors' practice to fund some or all of the infrastructure replacement and upgrade projects using one-time funding as available as part of quarterly reviews.
-Other funding including \$100,000 for revitalization maintenance, \$100,000 for walkway projects, and \$350,000 for Community Center Court renewal will also be considered as part of the FY 2020 Carryover Review.